 - Combats can be very tough

-Unlike previous games, it's very clear from the onset that you aren't alone in this journey.
+Unlike previous games, it's very clear that you aren't alone in this journey from the onset.
 When you are playing Let's Go, Pikachu! and Eevee!, your sidekicks have their own strengths and personality to aid you in your travels.
 They react to the things you do and are seriously powerful beasties in adorable pastel colors.
 If you do a good job training your little buddy, they can easily mow through just about anything thrown at them, including teams of other Pokémon, along with learning fierce new moves for battle.

 - Awesome graphics